vasco-data-security/MYDIGIPASS-doc/source/index.html.md

 }
 ```

-The public keys that can be used to verfied the signature in JWS documents delivered by MYDIGIPASS
+This endpoint returns a set of [JSON Web Keys](https://tools.ietf.org/html/rfc7517) that can be used to verify the signature of any [JWS](#jws) issued by MYDIGIPASS.

 Key | Description
 --- | ---